VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 implement the reservations story in the Conference Management System using the CQRS pattern but without using event sourcing.
-Figure 5 shows the key elements of the implementation: an MVC web application, a data store implemented using a SQL database, the read and write models, and some infrastructure components.
+Figure 5 shows the key elements of the implementation: an MVC web application, a data store implemented using SQL Database, the read and write models, and some infrastructure components.

 > **Note:** We'll describe what goes on inside the read and write models